costeels/google-serp-scraper/README.md

 Create configuration file config.php (use config.default.php for example).

 ### Step 3
-Open positions.php in your browser (require WEB-server with support of PHP 5.6 or above).
-Check keywords positions!
+Open one of examples in your browser (require WEB-server with support of PHP 5.6 or above).
+Enjoy!